 After taking in these views, continue south along the ridge, descending slightly.
 The Carter Dome trail rejoins, shortly followed by a junction with the Black Angel trail, which leads down into the Wild River Valley and on to Basin Rim.
 That route presents interesting options for long day hikes or backpacking trips, but continue on the Carter Dome trail.
 From the junction, a short, gradual climb brings you to the summit of Carter Dome (4832′).
 Here, you’ll find some open granite ledges surrounded by trees, offering only broken views.
 A fire tower used to top this broad, flat summit, but it was removed in 1947.
 You can thank its presence for your well-graded ascent on the Carter Dome trail; this used to be the road to the fire tower.

 From the summit of Carter Dome, the trail descends steeply on switchbacks into Carter Notch.
-The steep descent can be hard on knees, and if you find descents rougher than ascents, you’d probably prefer to do this hike in the reverse (counter-clockwise) direction.
+The steep descent can be hard on knees.
+If you find descents rougher than ascents, you’d probably prefer to do this hike in the reverse (counter-clockwise) direction.
 About 0.3 miles before the base of the notch, the trail passes short side trail to a granite outcrop and a good view of the notch.

 Carter Notch presents another good opportunity for a rest.
 During the full-service season, the AMC Carter Notch Hut (3288′) often has leftover baked goods or soup available for purchase.
-The hut croo can also point you to ice caves (boulders that hide ice late into the summer) in the notch to explore, and there are also two small ponds.
+There are two small pounds, and the hut croo can also point you to ice caves (boulders that hide ice late into the summer) in the notch to explore.

 When you are ready to go, follow the Nineteen Mile Brook trail out.
 After the steep descent into the notch, the gradual grade is a welcome reprieve.
 Boulders, however, dot the trail and can make for slower going than one might expect from the contour lines.
 1.8 miles will bring you back to the junction with , and another 1.9 miles brings you back to the trailhead.